 Also consider competition prices, and calculate the discounts or offers you might want to provide, such as free shipping.
 As you are not purchasing any stock in bulk, your margins might be initially low, but you can revise your pricing model at a later stage to find the most appropriate price.

-Strong and engaging marketing ideas help you build a strong connection with your audience.
+If you’re wondering how to promote print on demand business, strong and engaging marketing ideas will help you to build a strong connection with your audience.
 Initially, it is advisable to opt for inbound strategies such as blogs and social media posts meant to draw the prospects “in” by providing valuable information to them.
 For print on demand, this could mean pop-culture-related content in your niche with backlinks to your product pages.

 Using inbound marketing, you can generate organic leads.
 It also trains the algorithm of popular advertising channels such as Meta ads manager to get better cost per click or CPCs later when you’re ready to advertise.